tap349/tap349.github.io/_posts/2018-05-23-webpack-phoenix.md

   which both digests and compresses static files from _priv/static/_ (this is where assets are precompiled to in Phoenix by default).

+TODO: remove hashes for all bundle names (this is Phoenix-specific because
+      of `phx.digest` task).

-TODO: maybe we don't need manifest because `phx.digest` mix task already generates JS files with hashes and manifest file (so don't use [hash] for production enviroment at all).
+TODO: maybe we don't need manifest because `phx.digest` mix task already
+      generates JS files with hashes and manifest file (so don't use [hash] for production enviroment at all).

 TODO: always use webpack-dev-server because there are no helpers like
       javascript_pack_tag or stylesheet_pack_tag (like in Webpacker)?